Triad League Info

 The governing body will consist of an Executive Board which is chosen from the Representative Body, and any committees deemed necessary by the Executive Board and Representative Body.

-The Executive Board will consist of a President, Vice President, Treasurer and Secretary.
+The Executive Board will consist of a President, Vice President, Treasurer, Secretary, Scheduler and Champs Coordinator.
+(Amended 1/2023)

-The President’s duty is to run any meeting in an orderly fashion according to the
+The President’s duty is to schedule and run any meeting in an orderly fashion according to the

 agenda.
-He/She is also to enforce Robert’s Rule of Order and cast deciding votes in the event of a tie.
+He/She is also to cast deciding votes in the event of a tie.
 He/She will also work with other members of the Executive Board on issues of an extraordinary nature.

 The Treasurer’s duty is to keep accurate financial records of all monies received by and paid out by the Triad League.
 He/She is also to give a financial report at all meetings to include: accounts payable, accounts receivable, and the current status of accounts held in the name of the Triad Swim League.